Want to learn how to create an affiliate link? This blog post explains it all, plus the best practices when creating and using affiliate links.

 It will be much easier to track clicks and conversions and issue payouts if you use an affiliate marketing platform to do this.
 I’ve listed a few popular ones below.

-• Heepsy is designed for influencer marketing, but you can generate trackable links for influencer affiliates and pay them through the platform.
+- Heepsy is one of the best influencer marketing platforms that allows generating trackable links for influencer affiliates and pay them through the platform.
 Free plan available.

 These are just a few of the platforms available.
 If none of these are right for you, a Google search will reveal loads more.